-I’m a huge fan of individual desserts, and with a layer of cream cheese frosting sandwiched between two pumpkin cakes, Pumpkin Whoopie Pies are the perfect sweet finale to any feast.
+I’m a huge fan of individual desserts, and with a layer of cream cheese frosting sandwiched between two pumpkin cakes, pumpkin whoopie pies are the perfect sweet finale for any feast.
 There’s no need to save these beauties for Thanksgiving, though.
 (All fall long, I hear the call of these pumpkin whoopie pies with cream cheese filling!)
-However, they would make for quite the stunner on your Turkey Day dessert spread.
+However, they would make for a stunning addition to your Turkey Day dessert spread.